MicrosoftDocs/sdk-api/sdk-api-src/content/audioenginebaseapo/ns-audioenginebaseapo-apoinitsystemeffects2.md

 ### -field pDeviceCollection

 A pointer to an IMMDeviceCollection object.
+The last item in the *pDeviceCollection* is always the [IMMDevice](/windows/win32/api/mmdeviceapi/nn-mmdeviceapi-immdevice) representing the audio endpoint.

 ### -field nSoftwareIoDeviceInCollection